godotengine/godot-docs/classes/class_environment.rst

 | *Getter*  | get_volumetric_fog_length()      |
 +-----------+----------------------------------+

 The distance over which the volumetric fog is computed.
 Increase to compute fog over a greater range, decrease to add more detail when a long range is not needed.
 For best quality fog, keep this as low as possible.
+See also :ref:`ProjectSettings.rendering/environment/volumetric_fog/volume_depth<class_ProjectSettings_property_rendering/environment/volumetric_fog/volume_depth>`.

 ----